 How To Pre-Order Meals In Delta First Class

-In this post wanted to write about how to pre-order meals in Delta Air Lines first class.
-While Delta allows you to select your meal in advance when traveling in a premium cabin, the process isn’t quite as straightforward as with American, so I wanted to take a look at how that works (based on a recent flight experience).
-In separate posts I’ve written about how to pre-order meals with American Airlines and how to pre-order meals with United Airlines.
+In this, I want to cover how to pre-order meals in Delta Air Lines’ premium cabins, including in domestic first class and Delta One business class.
+While Delta allows you to select your meal in advance when traveling in a premium cabin, the process isn’t quite as straightforward as with American, so I’d like to take a look at how that works (based on a recent flight experience).
+In separate posts, I’ve written about how to pre-order meals with American Airlines and how to pre-order meals with United Airlines.

 Reserve your meal before you fly Delta